Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric

 Since the effective action has become equivalent to a conventional isotropic action in the $\tilde{x}\tilde{y}$ coordinate system, the remaining procedure can be carried on with the familiar BKT theory.
 Below, we review the BKT theory in this subsection.
 Let $\tilde{\bm{r}}^{(i)}$ be the positional vector of a vortex $i$ in the $\tilde{x}\tilde{y}$-coordinate system.
 Following a standard method, we reach the partition function of the vortex part action $S_v$, namely $Z_v$, as below:

-where $N$ is the number of vortex-antivortex pairs, $C(\tilde{\bm{r}})=\ln |\tilde{\bm{r}}/\tilde{a}|/(2\pi)$, $Y_0=\exp\lr{\mu_0/T}$ is vortex affinity, and $\mu_0$ is the vortex core energy for the vortex with vorticity $n_v=\pm 1$.
-For simplicity, we give the form of $\mu_0$ as $\mu_0 = \pi \xi^2 f_{\textrm{mf}}$ as in Ref.~\cite{Mondal}, where $\xi$ is the BCS coherence length given by $\xi^{-1} = \pi\Delta / v_{\rm F}$~\cite{Mondal, Kramer}.
+where $N$ is the number of vortex-antivortex pairs, $C(\tilde{\bm{r}})=\ln |\tilde{\bm{r}}/\tilde{a}|/(2\pi)$, $Y_0=\exp\lr{-\mu_0/T}$ is the vortex fugacity, and $\mu_0$ is the vortex core energy for the vortex with vorticity $n_v=\pm 1$.
+For simplicity, we give the form of $\mu_0$ as $\mu_0 = \pi \xi^2 |f_{S}|$ as in Ref.~\cite{Mondal}, where $\xi$ is the BCS coherence length given by $\xi^{-1} = \pi\Delta / v_{\rm F}$~\cite{Mondal, Kramer}, and $f_S$ is the condensation energy, defined in Sec.~\ref{5V A}.
 This means that the diameter of cores $a$ introduced in the previous section is $a=2\xi$.
 The picture that circular vortex cores have a radius of order $\xi$ comes from the fact that the scale of the spatial modulation in gap amplitude is an order of $\xi$.
 This is valid unless the temperature is much lower than the transition temperature where another length scale becomes shorter than $\xi$ \cite{Kramer}.

 Following the original KT theory \cite{Kosterlitz1}, we can study the partition function $Z_v$ by transforming the many-body problem into a one-body problem with renormalized coupling constants.
 There, the interaction between the vortex and antivortex is shielded and normalized by the dielectric coefficient $\eps(\tilde{r})$ at a distance $\tilde{r}$.
 With this, the action of vortex-antivortex pairs per unit area of films, namely $S_{vp}$, becomes